To all guys from my fave metal bands

 Newcomer Szene: How did you get that idea?

 I had been using Myspace before for checking a lot of metal bands from all around the world.
 One day in 2009, some death metal band from Germany asked me if I would like to support the band.
 Since I liked their music, I had started supporting them with a light-hearted spirit.
 That was the trigger.
 I had no idea what I could do for them in the beginning, but I’m absolutely enthusiastic for everything especially for metal that I love.
 I had slowly started putting myself into my mission like a free distribution, an interview arrangement for a Japanese metal magazine (unfortunately, they don’t exist anymore), and then I opened my metal support sites on a full scale in 2011.
 I also support bands outside of Germany like from UK, US and Costa Rica.
 No matter which countries they are from, I support what I love in the name of metal.
-Well, I got a bunch of fantastic results with my spreading-the-word activity, so I’m very busy these few years.
+Well, I got a bunch of fantastic results with my spreading-the-word activity, so I’ve been doing very busy these few years.

 However, I’m just a pure metal lover, so I work only for my favorite bands for showing my respect and gratitude for their amazing music.
 That’s the most important point for me.
 I’m a free metal supporter with full of pure passion for metal, so I’ve been trying to stay away from any music business.
 Don’t give a damn of money-money-money exploiters.
 I would love to raise a flag and shout out “ANTI INDUSTRY”.
-The metal scene could be more ebullient if pure metal fans buy music, merchs and concert tickets from its favorite bands.
+The metal scene could be more ebullient if pure metal fans buy music, merches and concert tickets from its favorite bands.
 You can’t save the whole world but probably you can save the metal scene.

 Newcomer Szene: What excites you most of the German scene?